• Home

 We will only retain your personal data for as long as necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting, or reporting requirements.

 To determine the appropriate retention period for personal data, we consider the amount, nature, and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means, and the applicable legal requirements.
 If you want to close your Arf Account, know that as certain Arf Network Members are regulated financial institutions, we may be required to retain certain information you have provided for a number of years.
-For example, we are subject to various AML and CTF regulations which, in a number of jurisdictions, require us to retain certain personal data for a minimum period of five (5) years following the closure of your Arf Account.
+For example, we are subject to various AML and CTF regulations which, in a number of jurisdictions, require us to retain certain personal data for a minimum period of ten (10) years following the closure of your Arf Account.

 For further details of retention periods for different aspects of your personal data please contact us info@arf.one.